 In this case the odometer repair is noted in the service records and will be reported to auction since there are severe penalties in place for not doing so.

 Auction staff can include a * next to the kms on the auction report to denote unknown total kms, or a $ where records have been provided by the seller to confirm the total.

 It is in the seller’s best interest to provide records, since this will allow the best price to be obtained.
 For the latter case, the auction report will show the kms and date of the odometer repair or replacement, the current odometer reading as presented to auction, and the total kms travelled.

 Aftermarket 300 km/h and 320 km/h speedos and instrument clusters from NISMO, Veilside, HKS and the like are often fitted to Japanese sports cars.
 Again this would be written on the auction report and noted as above depending on whether records confirming the total kms are provided.

-Odometer (km) readings are recorded every time a vehicle is inspected for registration renewal in Japan (3 years from new then every 2 years) and the last two such events are shown on the registration paperwork, so odometer tampering within Japan is extremely rare within Japan itself and hard to get away with.
+Odometer (km) readings are recorded every time a vehicle is inspected for registration renewal in Japan (3 years from new then every 2 years) and the last two such events are shown on the registration paperwork, so odometer tampering within Japan itself is extremely rare.